oxypteros/alpha-docs/content-organization.en.md

 Page bundles allow you to keep all page specific resources (like images) alongside the page content in the same folder.
 Ideal for keeping things tidy.

-With Alpha, if you want to add images to a post, you **must use a page bundle**.
+With Alpha, if you want to add images to a post, you **should use a page bundle**—that’s the recommended way.
+Alternatively, you can place images in `assets/img/`, but page bundles make it easier to manage.

 Expanding the previous example:
 ```bash